Last Updated on August 29, 2021 by The Noms

 There are many cocktails that have been created at the Savoy Hotel, at the American Bar.
 Joe Gilmore created many there, such as the Savoy Royale created for Queen Elizabeth, the Queen Mother on her visit to the Savoy Hotel, London.
 He also made cocktails honoring The Prince of Wales, Prince Andrew, Sir Winston Churchill, Harry Truman and Richard Nixon.

-Many others were made there, too!
+Many others were made there, too, with champagne!

 Joe was one of the longest running Head Barmen at The Savoy Hotel’s American Bar.
 He started as a trainee barman in 1940 and was appointed Head Barman in 1955, and held that position until he retired in 1976.